Mikejo5000/vsts-docs-pr/docs/settings/work/inheritance-process-model.md

 Pick lists associated with person-name fields are managed based on the users you add to a [team project or team](../../accounts/add-team-members-vs.md).

+<a id="rename-field">  </a>
+### Can a field be renamed or its field type changed?
+Renaming a field or changing the field type aren't supported actions.

+However, you can change the label that appears for a field on the work item form from the Layout tab.
+When selecting the field in a query you need to select the field name and not the field label.

 [!INCLUDE [temp](../_shared/field-reference.md)]

 [!INCLUDE [temp](../_shared/fields-become-invalid-after-customization.md)]